PritiG1/Segmentation-PASTIS/README.md

  ![Analysis of time variation of pixels](Figs/temp_analysis.001.jpeg)

 ## Data Preprocessing and Semantic segmentation (2D U-Net)
+In 'modeling.ipynb' notebook, we delve into the process of preparing our satellite image dataset for semantic segmentation tasks and leverage the power of the 2D U-Net architecture for this purpose.

+**Data Handling**

+- Temporal Augmentation: Each temporal slice of an image is treated as a distinct dataset entry.
+- Consistent Masks: Masks remain unaltered across temporal slices, leading to repetitive label information.

+**Segmentation Approach**

+- Employed the 2D U-Net architecture known for its efficacy in high-resolution image segmentation tasks.

+**Future Improvements**

+- Introduce Temporal Consistency in segmentation across different temporal slices.
+- Consider transitioning to 3D U-Net for a more holistic temporal analysis.
+- Explore Advanced Augmentation techniques to diversify mask data.

 ## Link to Medium article
 I plan to elaborate my code and learnings on Medium.
 Stay tuned!